type-null/Jupyter-Notebook-Xcode-Theme/README.md

 ### iPython-Notebook-Theme
-Personal theme that I use for iPython notebooks, modified version of `Neil Panchal`'s scheme.
+Personal theme that I use for iPython notebooks, modified version of `Neil Panchal`'s scheme (see fork origin).
+I've basically tried to replicate syntax highlighting in Xcode where possible — with a couple of other minor modifications.

 ![Notebook Design Screenshot](screenshot.png "Notebook Design")